 Certificated Flight Instructor – Multiengine (CFIME) Course

 Currently, American Air does not have a multiengine aircraft, so students in this course would have to provide their own aircraft.
 The Multiengine Flight Instructor course (usually added after obtaining the initial CFI and CFII) includes 30-40 hours of ground school and student ground teaching practice and 30-40 hours of flight training and student flight instructing practice.
 Additionally, approximately 50 hours of pre and post flight briefing time is usually needed.
 The flight training is conducted in an airplane provided by the student and in our simulator.
-Also, a few hours of flight instruction is given in the Cessna 172 G1000 if the student has no glass cockpit experience.
+Also, a few hours of flight instruction is given in the Piper Archer LX with G1000 NXi if the student has no glass cockpit experience.
 If a student takes 2-3 lessons per week, it usually takes about 4-5 months to complete this course.

 The training hours and completion times shown here are obviously much higher than at an average flight school.
 Some “pilot factories” can do “quickee courses” in far less time and much cheaper.
 Our training is all about “thorough and safe”, with the highest standards of professionalism offered to each of our clients.